#Article

 Explain that their answers will be kept confidential wherever possible.
 Assure them that they’ll be protected from retaliation, citing your organization’s anti-retaliation policy.

-Use an Interview Outline
+B. Use a Structured Interview Outline

 While you may be tempted to use an interview script, opt for an outline instead.